Restaurants, retail brands, and taxi service providers regularly hand out discount or deal coupons as part of their promotions.

 - On confirmation, the coupon will be successfully validated and consumed

-- If the QR Code is scanned again, the merchant will get a message that this QR Code has already been used
+- If anyone scans the QR Code again, the merchant will get a message that this QR Code has already been used

-This system also can be used with m-tickets as well at conferences, plays, movies, and other low-volume events.
+One can also use this system with m-tickets as well at conferences, plays, movies, and other low-volume events.